 Omidyar Network Fund, Inc. is a private foundation and qualifies as a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code of 1954, as amended, and from state income taxes under Section 23701(d) of the Revenue and Taxation Code of the State of California, respectively.
-Private foundations are subject to a federal excise tax on net investment income and, for the year ending December 31, 2019, may reduce their federal excise tax rate from 2% to 1%, if a foundation's charitable expenditures exceed a specified minimum amount based on its average expenditures over the preceding five years.
-The Foundation was subject to a 1% excise rate for 2019 and 1% for 2018.

 Beginning January 1, 2020, with the enactment of the 2019 Taxpayer Certainty and Disaster Tax Relief Act, private foundations are subject to a flat rate federal excise tax of 1.39%.
-The Foundation recognized deferred excise tax liabilities on net unrealized gains from investments of 1.39% at December 31, 2019 and 2% at December 31, 2018.
+For the year ending December 31, 2019, the Foundation was subject to a 1% excise tax rate, as it met the threshold enacted at that time for a reduced rate.
+The Foundation recognized deferred excise tax liabilities on net unrealized gains from investments of 1.39% as of December 31, 2020 and December 31, 2019.

 Certain investments provide unrelated business income, which is subject to unrelated business income tax.
-For the years ended December 31, 2019 and 2018, the unrelated business income provided by investments was immaterial.
+For the years ended December 31, 2020 and 2019, the unrelated business income provided by investments was immaterial.